-The early Human presents in near Earth space was in zero gravity.
+The ISS, International Space Station, was in orbit, in space, but only just.
+What they experienced was micro gravity.
 The tough guys and gals who personed the Space Station floated.
 Most got used to it but after a time it was clear ZG was not what nature intended.
-After a year of it a person’s body started to degrade in major ways.
+After a year a body started to degrade in major ways.
 There were mitigations, like exercise machines, but for the most part there seemed no easy fix.
 Well, short of artificial gravity.
 The only way known to do that is the “spin” Sheila mentioned.

 “I don’t like spun up gravity” I said